 - In a medium bowl whisk together the sugar, cornstarch, cocoa powder, and salt.
 Whisk in ⅓ cup of the coconut milk to make a thick paste.
 Then add the egg yolks and whisk; set aside.

 - Gradually pour a little bit of the hot milk into the egg mixture, whisking constantly.
 Add a little more at a time and whisk until the mixture is smooth.
+This will ensure your eggs don't scramble!

 - Clean the medium saucepan, then add the filing mixture back to it once cleaned.
 Place over medium-low heat and cook, stirring constantly with a rubber spatula, until the mixture thickens (about 3 - 5 minutes).
+The mixture should be the consistency of thick pudding.

 - Remove from heat and pour through the strainer to remove any lumps that may have formed during cooking (if any).